-If you have been injured in a car accident, you probably have gained out-of-pocket expenses and medical bills while losing wages or the ability to return to work in a timely manner.
+If you have been injured in a car accident, you’ve most likely experienced some significant out-of-pocket expenses from medical bills, as well as lost wages from not being able to return to work during recovery.
 In addition to the financial strain a car accident causes, you also may experience pain and emotional suffering.

 To recover what you have lost in a car accident, you want to get the best car accident settlement possible.
 And you’ll need to understand how the car accident settlement process truly works before you call an auto accident lawyer.

 The car accident settlement process works on the following fundamental proposition: If you have suffered injury and inconvenience because someone else did not do what he or she was supposed to do (negligence), then you have the right to be put back into the same position that you were in before the accident.

 In this guide, we will provide helpful information about the car accident settlement process.

 When driving in Florida and being involved in an accident, it’s important to know when to contact law enforcement.
 If the accident involves an injury, death, or property damage greater than $500, a LEO should be called out to the scene of the accident to file a report.
 If the accident does not require a police report to be filed, the driver needs to file a crash report within 10 days.

 Drivers involved in an accident are required to offer “reasonable assistance” to anyone who may be injured and is also expected to exchange information with any other drivers involved.
 We recommend clients to also get names and phone numbers of witnesses, document the weather and road conditions, and take photographs of all vehicles involved.
 Even if you feel that you were at fault, it’s important to never assume responsibility for the accident while speaking with an investigating officer.